nazanin-tabatabaei/NewsSentimentAnalysis_StockPredictions/README.md

 values, Calm mood values and Happiness dimension over the past 3 days.
 The performance measure we have used is kfold sequential cross validation, which is more indicative of the market movements for financial data

+Logistic Regression perform badly on this dataset, giving the same percentage values for Direction Accuracy for all mood combinations.
+This shows that classification (directly predicting trends) is not the ideal methodology for this problem.
 ## Next steps [5 Points]
 Explain in detail your own proposed approach and what novelty or improvement you are adding over the baselines.
 [2.5 + 2.5 = 5 Points]
 -2 for unclear explanation